2021 Tennessee Honey Festival Vendor Application

 12. The Tennessee Honey Festival makes no representation or guarantees towards actual festival attendance.

-13. Vendor understands that TNHF has no control over weather, acts of God, acts of terrorism, or governmental intervention, or any other cause that may prevent, and or interrupt, the festival weekend, and participants shall hold TNHF harmless for any losses that could arise because of such event.
+13. Vendor understands that TNHF has no control over weather, acts of God, acts of terrorism, governmental intervention, global pandemic, or any other cause that may prevent, and or interrupt, the festival weekend, and participants shall hold TNHF harmless for any losses that could arise because of such event.

 14. We reserve the right to place Vendors in booth locations at the complete discretion of TNHF.
 TNHF shall have sole and complete authority to place the participant in any location contained in the Market Place, irrespective of the participant’s request.